Revolutionary Armed Forces of Colombia: 2002–2007

 The FARC–EP also mention in the communique that Simón Trinidad's extradition, would be a serious obstacle to reaching a prisoner exchange agreement with the government.
 On 17 December 2004, the Colombian government authorised Trinidad's extradition to the United States, but stated that the measure could be revoked if the FARC-EP released all political hostages and military captives in its possession before 30 December.
 The FARC-EP rejected the demand.

 On 25 March 2006, after a public announcement made weeks earlier, the FARC–EP released two captured policemen at La Dorada, Putumayo.
 The release took place some 335 mi southwest of Bogotá, near the Ecuadorean border.
 The Red Cross said the two were released in good health.
 Military operations in the area and bad weather had prevented the release from occurring one week earlier.

-In a separate series of events, civilian hostage and German citizen Lothar Hintze was released by FARC–EP on 4 April 2006, after five years in captivity.
-Hintze had been kidnapped for extortion purposes, and his wife had paid three ransom payments without any result.
+In a separate series of events, the German government and a foreign ministry crisis team negotiated the release of civilian hostage and German citizen Lothar Hintze on 4 April 2006 after five years in captivity.
+Hintze had been kidnapped from a tourist center in Prado on 16 March 2001 for extortion purposes.
+His wife had paid multiple ransom payments with no result.

 One prisoner, Julian Ernesto Guevara Castro, a police officer, died of tuberculosis on 28 January 2006.
 He was a captain and was captured on 1 November 1998.
 On 29 March 2009, the FARC-EP announced that they would give Guevara's remains to his mother.
 The FARC handed over Guevara's remains on 1 April 2010.

 Another civilian hostage, Fernando Araújo, later named Minister of Foreign Relations and formerly Development Minister, escaped his captors on 31 December 2006.
 Araújo had to walk through the jungle for five days before being found by troops in the hamlet of San Agustin, 350 mi north of Bogotá.
 He was kidnapped on 5 December 2000 while jogging in the Caribbean coastal city of Cartagena.
 He was reunited with his family on 5 January 2007.